QR4.4.8 Mass is Energy

 QR4.4.7 The God Particle

 According to the standard model, neutron decay is caused by massive particles that pop out of empty space, but where did their mass come from?
 It had to come from somewhere so the answer was, of course, another field!
-The standard model’s Higgs field is then what gives mass to the virtual particles it invented to explain the weak force.
-The whole model was at stake, so the search for a Higgs particle became the holy grail of physics.
-It attracted over 30 billion dollars in funding and finally in 2012, after a fifty-year search, CERN found a resonance in the right range to support its possible existence.
+The standard model Higgs field is then what explains the virtual particles that explain the weak force.
+The whole model was at stake, so the Higgs particle became the holy grail of physics, attracting over 30 billion dollars in funding.
+Finally in 2012, after a fifty-year search, CERN found a resonance in the right range to support its possible existence.
 Physicists all over the world breathed a sigh of relief and some called it the God particle, perhaps because it answered their prayers.
-Finding a million, million, million, millionth of a second 125 GeV signal meant the standard model lived on!
-Yet the Higgs theory:
+Finding a million, million, million, millionth of a second 125 GeV signal meant the standard model lived on, yet the Higgs theory:

 1. Doesn’t explain ordinary mass.
-The Higgs particle doesn’t explain any of the mass around us, nor does it add any value to general relativity, our best theory of matter to date, nor does it explain the dark energy and matter that is most of our universe.
-It only explains how the virtual particles of the standard model get mass, nothing more:
+The Higgs particle doesn’t explain any of the mass we see nor does it add any value to general relativity, our best theory of matter to date, or explain the dark energy and matter that is most of our universe.
+It just explains how weak particles get mass, nothing more:

 “… the Higgs field allows us to reconcile … how … weak interactions work, that’s a far cry from explaining the origin of mass or why the different masses have the values they do.”
 (Wilczek,2008), p202.

-The Higgs particle isn’t about mass in general, just the mass invented by the standard model.
+The Higgs particle explains the mass invented by the standard model not ordinary mass.

 The Higgs mechanism is often said to account for the origins of mass in the visible universe.
 This statement, however, is incorrect.
 The mass of quarks accounts for only 2 percent of the mass of the proton and the neutron, respectively.
 The other 98 percent, we think, arises largely from the actions of gluons.
 But how gluons help to generate proton and neutron mass is not evident, because they themselves are massless.”
 (Ent, Ulrich, & Venugopalan, 2015).

-Most of the mass of an atom is in its nucleus of protons and neutrons, but most of their mass doesn’t come from the quarks that make them.
-Only 2% of their mass comes from their quark constituents, so virtual gluons are said to create the other 98%.
-The standard model universe of matter bricks is, it seems, mostly not made of them at all!
+Most of an atom’s mass is in its nucleus, but the quarks that make it don’t create its mass.
+Only 2% of a proton’s mass comes from its quark constituents, so gluons are said to create the other 98%.
+Our universe of matter bricks is then almost entirely made of the cement that binds them!

-The Higgs is the virtual agent invented to explain the virtual agent invented to explain the observed effect of neutron decay.
+The Higgs is the virtual agent invented to explain the virtual agent invented to explain an observed effect.
 As will be seen, a model where one invisible cause explains another soon becomes a theoretical house of cards.

 Next